 Season Pass includes 1 Parking Sticker and 1 Membership card for each member of your household over 3yrs.
 An additional parking sticker can be purchased for $10 per car.
 Any person visiting Long Lake Beach between Memorial Day and Labor day is required to have their membership card and, if parking, a sticker.
 Please keep your membership cards somewhere easily accessible/noticeable for the beach staff.
 If you forget your card, don't worry, just stop by the snack shack or office and check-in, a wristband will be issued so you are not approached again.

-Resident Family – $60 (All members under the same roof)
+Resident Family – $60 (Adults & dependents under 25 years, living under the same roof and 1 caregiver)

 NR Family- $125 (Up to 2 Adults and child dependents under 25 yrs old, living under the same roof)

 Individual – R/$25, NR/$35

 Couple – R/$40, NR/$75